denitram/getting-cleaning-data/README.md

 * `README.md`, this file
 * `CodeBook.md`, describes the data
-* `run_analysis.R, the script used to tranfrom the raw data to a tidy data set
+* `run_analysis.R`, the script used to tranform the raw data to a tidy data set
 * `tidy.txt`, the tidy data set

 The script **run_analysis.R** does the following: